#statermobilitéitsdag #freepublictransport1 year ago today!H...

 Since the Photothèque's online presence is limited to Facebook and Instagram, these social network platforms are used in a participatory and interactive way.

-In light of the current situation, the Photothèque is asking for people to send photographs depicting everyday life during the coronavirus disease pandemic.
+In light of the current situation, the Photothèque is asking for people to send photographs depicting everyday life during the COVID-19 pandemic.